richclarkson/Sabre/lib/AnalyzeSound/README.md

 ## Usage
 1. `analyzeFFT()` uses Fast Fouriay Transform to ansylise sound readings and return int from 0-155 of only the specified channel
 2. `analyzeLevel()` uses RMS to ansylise sound readings and returns an int from 0-115
-3. `void analyzeFFTall();` uses Fast Fouriay Transform to ansylise sound readings and return an array of all 8 int values from 0-115
+3. `analyzeFFTall();` uses Fast Fouriay Transform to ansylise sound readings and return an array of all 8 int values from 0-115